gallenc/opennms-integrations-play/websitemonitoring/README.md

 ```

-In the OpenNMS test we use the PostMonitor to send a json search string with a request for a NantHealth patent and receive back the patent refernces
+In the OpenNMS test we use the [HTTPPostMonitor](https://docs.opennms.com/horizon/30/reference/service-assurance/monitors/HttpPostMonitor.html) to POST a json search string as a body in a request request for a NantHealth patent and receive back the patent references.

 ### configuration